 This is where the need for professional liability insurance comes into play.
 Professional liability insurance is similar to malpractice insurance for physicians and attorneys (Riley, 2005, para.
 5), essentially protecting you from conduct known as professional negligence (Riley, 2005, para.
 5), which the court found Ray Crouser of doing.

-As a result of the judgement, Crouser had to pay the defendant money for damages (Guthrie v.
+As a result of the judgment, Crouser had to pay the defendant money for damages (Guthrie v.
 Crouser, 2003).
 Claims can originate from improper warm-ups, equipment failure and its improper maintenance, [equipment misuse], slip and fall accidents, even if they were caused by one member bumping into another (Riley, 2005, para.
 8), and in Crouser’s case, causing injury or illness.
 This can include preexisting injuries or illnesses that may be known or unknown to the trainer, citing the eggshell plaintiff theory (Renka, 2007).

 For more info, read this basic personal trainer mistake and you will see how often stuff like this happens.

 Professional liability insurance is relatively easy to obtain.
 Organizations such as ACSM, ACE, and the NSCA, offer its certified professionals and members the resources to apply for and purchase liability insurance.
 Additionally, discounts are extended to the members of the organizations.
 You may purchase insurance through a private insurance company.
 Rates and premiums depend upon the amount that you’re covered for.